ammar/regexp_parser/README.md

 - [repper](https://github.com/jaynetics/repper) is a regular expression
 pretty-printer and formatter for Ruby.

+- [rubree](https://github.com/aim2bpg/rubree) runs and visualizes Ruby Regexps in the browser.

 - [rubocop](https://github.com/rubocop-hq/rubocop) is a linter for Ruby that uses regexp_parser to lint Regexps.